vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 #### Tasks to complete

-1. Deploy **C:\\LabFiles\\DataLoad.ispac** SSIS project to Data Factory v2.
+1. Deploy **C:\\LabFiles\\DataLoad.ispac** SSIS project to Data Factory v2

-1. Reconfigure the package connection strings to point to your cohoOLTP database as a source and your SQL Data Warehouse as a destination.
+2. Reconfigure the package connection strings to point to your cohoOLTP database as a source and your SQL Data Warehouse as a destination

 #### Exit criteria

 -   The DataLoad.ispac SSIS project should be deployed.

--   The package should run successfully without error.
+-   The package should run successfully without error

 ### Task 2: Schedule the SSIS Package

 #### Tasks to complete

-1. Create a pipeline to run the SSIS package.
+1. Create a pipeline to run the SSIS package

-1. Configure the pipeline to run every 15 minutes.
+2. Configure the pipeline to run every 15 minutes

 #### Exit criteria

--   The pipeline executes the package without error.
+-   The pipeline executes the package without error

--   The pipeline is scheduled to run every 15 minutes.
+-   The pipeline is scheduled to run every 15 minutes

 ## Exercise 5: Create an Analysis Services Model